coopie/mesite/posts/playing_around_with_noise_as_targets.md

 We can then use this loss to train the mapping network via backpropagation.
 Although the process of re-assigning targets is not differentiable, *the loss still is*.

+Just like other deep learning methods, this training step is repeated until convergence.
+Each time, a random batch of $x$s and their corresponding $y$s are chosen, with $y$s being re-assigned each time to find "smoother" assignments.

 If you want to learn more about NAT, I recommend reading the paper.
 [Ferenc Huszár's blog post on the paper](https://www.inference.vc/unsupervised-learning-by-predicting-noise-an-information-maximization-view-2/) and [a video myself and a good friend made](https://www.youtube.com/watch?v=CkSVb1ZMlnU) might also be useful.